nxt-dev/nxt-dev.github.io/docs/user_docs/docs/about.md

 ---

-#### A brief history & acknowledgment
+<div style="text-align: center;">
+<h4>Special Thanks</h4>
+</div>

 !!!
 Note "Sunrise Productions"
-    We would like to acknowledge [Sunrise Productions](https://sunriseproductions.tv/) for providing us a studio incubator for 2019 and 2020.
+    We would like to thank [Sunrise Productions](https://sunriseproductions.tv/) for providing us a studio incubator for 2019 and 2020.
     Sunrise kept food on the table and believed in nxt before it was fully realized.
 Without their support we would never have made it this far.

 !!!
 Note "SVAD Productions"
-    We would like to acknowledge the [School of Visual Art and Design](https://www.southern.edu/visualartanddesign/) NXT began in 2017 as a research project at SVAD.
+    We would like to thank the [School of Visual Art and Design](https://www.southern.edu/visualartanddesign/) NXT began in 2017 as a research project at SVAD.
     Originally with the goal to make it the core rigging framework, nxt quickly grew into the backbone of pipeline.
     We are grateful for SVAD providing the resources, education, and sponsorship to get us started.

-<div style="text-align: center;">
-<h4>Special Thanks</h4>
-</div>

 <table style="text-align: center">
 <tr>